gnosischain/documentation/updates/archive/2021/xdai-weekly-recap-09-07-2021.md

 Round 2 resulted in over **2 Million transactions on xDai over 9 days**!
 Players around the globe enjoyed the first blockchain RTS game and the new features in v0.6

-View your personal metrics with this dashboard created by a community memeber!
+View your personal metrics with this dashboard created by a community member!

 https://twitter.com/cronii0x/status/1413253390663094273